Mike Delfino: Season 5

 It is revealed that during the five year time jump, Susan and Mike got into a collision with another car.
 Although the couple survived, the occupants of the other car--Lila Dash and her daughter Paige--were killed.
 Mike claimed to the police that he was driving as Susan didn't have her license on her.
-Despite being found not responsible, as they had the right of way and the Dashs' car pulled out in front of them, Susan blamed herself and Mike, and the trauma took its toll on their marriage, leading to their divorce.
+Despite being found not responsible, as they had the right of way and the Dashes' car pulled out in front of them, Susan blamed herself and Mike, and the trauma took its toll on their marriage, leading to their divorce.

 In the present day, Susan is now in a casual relationship with her house painter, Jackson Braddock, whilst Mike begins dating Katherine Mayfair, Susan's friend and neighbor.
 Mike and Katherine bond over bad dates and realize they are attracted to each other.
 When Susan finds out that they are dating, it is clear that she still has feelings for Mike.
 This bad feeling spills over into M.J., when he attacks Katherine by throwing chewed chewing gum at her head.
 It emerges that this is a result of what Susan told M.J. when she and Mike first split up; that they would get back together eventually.

 Worried about her and Mike's relationship, Katherine tells him that her daughter Dylan wants her to move to Maryland, but isn't sure if she should go.
-Mike is non-committal, but realizes thanks to Dave Williams that he is falling in love with Katherine, and leaves her a basket of roses with a note saying "Don't go".
+Mike is non-committal, but realizes thanks to Edie Britt's husband Dave Williams that he is falling in love with Katherine, and leaves her a basket of roses with a note saying "Don't go".
 When Katherine finds them, she is thrilled.
-What neither Mike nor Katherine know is that Dave is actually David Dash, the widow of Lila Dash, and he has come to seek revenge for hers and Paige's deaths.
+What neither Mike nor Katherine know is that Dave is actually David Dash, the husband of Lila Dash, and he has come to seek revenge for hers and Paige's deaths.
 Thinking Mike is responsible, he plans to take Mike and Katherine camping, then gun Katherine down with a sniper rifle and blame it on poachers.
 Fortunately for Katherine, Edie (who Dave married in order to have a reason to move onto Wisteria Lane) texts him right as he's about to take the shot, having found out the truth about him through investigating.
 Edie attempts to call Mike to warn him when Dave nearly strangles her.
 Shaken, Edie rushes out, but crashes her car into a utility pole while trying to avoid Orson and is electrocuted to death.
 Dave later learns that he nearly killed the wrong person when Susan confesses to him that she was the driver on the night of the accident.
 As a result, Dave changes his plans and decides that he will murder M.J. to get revenge by proxy.